The subtle statistics of the distance ladder: On the distance prior and selection effects: Introduction

 While ``homogeneous Malmquist bias'' is not a selection effect, it does have an interesting interplay with selection effects.
-Such effects arise if (as is invariably the case) one does not include in one's sample all objects within some known physical volume, but rather (implicitly or explicitly) includes or excludes objects on the basis of an observable quantity such as apparent magnitude or redshift.
+Such effects arise if (as is typically the case) one does not include in one's sample all objects within some known physical volume, but rather (implicitly or explicitly) includes or excludes objects on the basis of an observable quantity such as apparent magnitude or redshift.
 This preferentially selects for nearer objects, which counteracts to some extent the preference of the volume prior for objects to be more distant.
 Selection effects are accounted for in various ways in the literature, the most common method being through the use of simulations.
 Here we adopt a Bayesian forward-modelling approach, deriving the additional factors that must be included in the posterior for various types of selection.
 In particular, we find that assuming a redshift limit, a fortuitous cancellation means that a uniform-in-$\mu$ distance prior without accounting for selection produces an unbiased estimate of $H_0$ in the absence of redshift uncertainties, higher-order cosmographic terms, and anisotropies arising from e.g. peculiar velocities.
 In general, the method is significantly biased.
+Further, selection effects can only be accounted for in an a-priori principled way through Bayesian forward-modelling, which constructs an inference that matches the causal mechanism generating the data.

+Our results imply that a level of bias is present in a great many distance-ladder studies, including both frequentist $\chi^2$ \citep[e.g.][]{CF4, Dhawan, Burns, Schombert, Blakeslee, Jaegar, Freedman_2025} and Bayesian forward-modelling \citep[e.g.][]{March, Feeney, Becker, Suvodip, BSN_1} analyses.
+Selection effects are scantily treated in all of these studies, with the Bayesian analyses all failing to implement a volume prior.
+Whether the bias is towards a lower or higher $H_0$ depends on the exact fitting method used and selection effects in the sample.
+We will calculate the volume prior effect quantitatively in CosmicFlows-4 \citep[CF4;][]{CF4} and SH0ES~\citep{Riess_2022}, for the former also quantifying the impact of selection.